AdobeDocs/commerce-operations.en/help/performance/application-server.md

 Complete the following tasks before deploying Application Server on Cloud Pro:

-1. Confirm that Adobe Commerce is installed on Commerce Cloud using Cloud Template version 2.4.7 or higher.
+1. Deploy Adobe Commerce on Commerce Cloud using Cloud Template from [2.4.7-appserver branch](https://github.com/magento/magento-cloud/tree/2.4.7-appserver).
 1. Ensure that all your Commerce customizations and extensions are [compatible](https://developer.adobe.com/commerce/php/development/components/app-server/) with Application Server.
 1. Clone your Commerce Cloud project.
 1. Adjust settings in the 'application-server/nginx.conf.sample' file if necessary.